chris-chu-7/cs-559-computer-graphics/README.md

 # cs-559-computer-graphics
-These are my projects for Computer Graphics
+These are my projects for Computer Graphics Class - CS 559.

 1. Move a shape up and down using a slider.
 2. Create a moving Object, or clock.